ts-zen/trycatch/README.md

   });
 ```

 You can progressively enhance your codebase by wrapping third-party methods in tasks.
-The [$trycatch](#utility-trycatch) utility further enhances this process by eliminating the need for try/catch blocks.

 ```typescript
 async function $fetch(input: string, init?: RequestInit) {